vergoh/vnstat-ci/README.md

   - Using latest LTS release is suggested
 - Following Jenkins plugins:
   - Pipeline
+  - Docker
+  - Docker Pipeline
   - Git
   - File System SCM
   - HTML Publisher
   - Job DSL
   - Warnings Next Generation
+  - Cppcheck
   - Copy Artifact
   - Environment Injector
   - Sectioned View
   - Timestamper

-Some plugins may be missing from the list as a scratch install hasn't been tested.
+Note that not all of the required plugins are visible in the initial startup Jenkins setup wizard.

 ## Getting started

 1. Setup Jenkins
 2. Edit `CI_DIR` in `jobs/Update_Setup/Jenkinsfile` to match the checkout directory of this repository
 3. Create new Pipeline job named *Update_Setup*
    - Select Pipeline script from SCM and File System for SCM
    - Set path to checkout directory + `jobs/Update_Setup`